 What would gun rights look like in America if we treated them like abortion rights?
-That's a question a lot of people have been asking the last few days, and for good reason.
+The Supreme Court has ruled that owning guns and getting abortions are both rights granted to Americans, but the laws governing each are remarkably different.
 Republicans are the primary opponents of gun control laws.
 They argue that gun ownership is a constitutionally guaranteed right and the government must not restrict that right.
 Beyond that, things get a little shady.
 What is the constitutional justification for permitting a free-for-all without restrictions?
 Nobody's jumping to the podium to say.

 Maybe there's a practical reason for that hesitation.
 Maybe it's because the very same Republicans screaming about unobstructed rights to gun ownership are playing both sides of the fence.
-They have legislated abortion -- another constitutionally guaranteed right -- into near extinction, and continue to do so with reckless abandon.
+They have legislated abortion into near extinction, and continue to do so with reckless abandon.

 What if gun rights were regulated like abortion rights?
 Here's a list of just some of the hoops you'd have to jump through before you could own a gun:

 - Only one store in the entire state would sell guns.
 (See: Mississippi, Arkansas, North Dakota, South Dakota, and Wyoming for states with only one abortion provider.)

 - You'd have to fill out an enormous personal background check including intrusive personal information that has nothing to do with your ability to own or use a gun.
 Then you'd have to wait at least 72 hours and come back to the store.
 (Remember, it's the only one in the state.
 You better hope you don't live on the other side of Wyoming.)